embrace-io/embrace-docs/content/unity/integration/configure-embrace-android.md

 In Unity 2018 and older there was only one Gradle template available for customization.
 All of the required changes can still be done in this file.

 1. In `mainTemplate.gradle`, add the swazzler as a dependency.
-Make sure you have both Maven Central and JCenter added like shown below (in two places).
+Also, ensure you have both Maven Central and JCenter defined as repositories as shown below.
+Note that they must be added in two places.
 Apply the plugin:
    ```
    buildscript {
        repositories {